 - Leukemic blast cells in the bone marrow samples

 - The percentage of blast cells in the bone marrow

 - Typically, there are no blast cells in the blood and no more than 5 percent of normal marrow cells are blast cells.
 In ALL, at least 20 percent of marrow cells are blast cells.

-If you're diagnosed with ALL, blood and bone marrow tests during or after treatment to see how your ALL cells are responding to therapy.
+If you're diagnosed with ALL, blood and bone marrow tests are done during or after treatment to see how your ALL cells are responding to therapy.

 Click here for the steps involved with a new diagnosis of acute leukemia.